Jeshibu/Playnite-wiki/Xbox-Library-troubleshooting.md

 The game has to be started at least once to be properly picked by Playnite as installed.
 This will be most likely fixed in 7.1 update.

+### Side loaded UWP apps are not detected

+Playnite doesn't support side loaded games/apps.
+Only games/apps installed using official channels are supported.

 ### Supported systems

 Import of installed games is only supported on Windows 10.
 Windows 8 version of Microsoft Store is not supported.